 - Negligence, including defences;

-- A representative range of torts (other than negligence) and their defences (e.g. intentional torts to the person and to goods, nuisance, defamation, and negligent statements leading to pure economic loss); and
+- A representative range of torts (other than negligence) and their defences (e.g. intentional torts to the person and to goods, nuisance, defamation, and/or negligent statements leading to pure economic loss); and

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: